niroahman/nirofi/README.md

 TODO

+- mobile friendly
+- styles with less/sass
+- split to components
 - ability to shoot the github link
 - score counting by how many elements destroyed
 - global top scores, a bit backend and database.
 Top scores ofc 3 letter etc.